oroinc/documentation/user_guide/user_management_users.rst

   "**First Name** and **Last Name**","Name used to refer to the user in the UI" "Primary Email","Email associated with the user in the system"

-Along with the mandatory fields, there is a number of optional fields provided be default, that can be used to define additional details of the customer, such as the name prefix and suffix, the middle name, birthday, additional emails, and phone number.
+Along with the mandatory fields, there are a number of optional fields provided by default, that can be used to define additional details of the customer, such as the name prefix and suffix, the middle name, birthday, additional emails, and phone number.
 You can also add the avatar (upload a picture to be used for the user in the UI) and/or :term:`tags <Tag>` related to the user.

-The "*Send An Email Invitation*" check-box defines if an invitation email shall be sent to the user.
+The "*Send An Email Invitation*" check-box defines whether an invitation email must be sent to the user.
 The email content is defined in the course of the system integration and cannot be edited from the UI.

 .. image:: ./img/user_management/user_general.png